-The Authority uses the internal audit services of KPMG under a contract signed by the Department of Housing.
-The contract expired on 30 June 2014.
+The Authority uses the internal audit services of Deloitte under a contract signed by Keystart.
 An Audit Committee provides an overview for audit and review in accordance with the internal audit plan.

 Organisation Behaviour and Ethics

 The Board of the Authority has adopted a Code of Ethics and Conduct for its members, reflecting a commitment to the highest levels of service and ethical standards.